Ghent War (1449–1453): Background

-After their efforts in the Battle of the Golden Spurs (1302), the guilds demanded and received the so-called small "Nering", participation in the rule of the Flemish cities, which was a common result in the wars and battles involving the Low Countries.
-In Ghent, a relative equilibrium was achieved between 1360 and 1380, where the schepenen formed a coalition called the Great council of Ghent.
+After their efforts in the Battle of the Golden Spurs in 1302, the guilds demanded and received the so-called small "Nering", participation in the rule of the Flemish cities, which was a common result in the wars and battles involving the Low Countries.
+In Ghent, a relative equilibrium was achieved between 1360 and 1380, where the schepenen formed a coalition called the Great Council of Ghent.
 The council had three members; one was chosen by the poorters (a type of citizenship), one was chosen by the influential guild of weavers (Flanders had become rich because of its cloth production), and one was chosen by the smaller guilds.
 This trio was called the Rule of the Three Council Members.

-From around 1430, Philip the Good strove for a return of the situation before the Guldensporenslag; the influence of the guilds, especially those with archdeacons (in the Low Countries, "deacon" was also used to denote the leaders of guilds), was in conflict with the Charter of Senlis (1301) according to Philip.
-The Ghent city government based its defense against Philip's claims on customs and old privileges from the 12th and 13th century, before the Charter of Senlis had been signed.
+From around 1430, Philip the Good strove for a return to the situation before the Guldensporenslag; the influence of the guilds, especially those with archdeacons (in the Low Countries, "deacon" was also used to denote the leaders of guilds), was in conflict with the Charter of Senlis (1301) according to Philip.
+The Ghent city government based its defense against Philip's claims on customs and old privileges from the 12th and 13th centuries, before the Charter of Senlis had been signed.
 To enforce his attempts at gaining control over the appointment of city officials, Philip the Good also searched for a reliable source of income.
 This he found in the rich Flemish cities, where he raised indirect taxes.
 Until then, he had been forced to rely on requests for individual taxes (called beden), which could be refused by the city government.